-Coach James Reynolds will enter his fourth year as Drury's head wrestling coach in 2019-20 and has guided the program through its inaugural season.
+Coach James Reynolds will enter his fifth year as Drury's head wrestling coach in 2020-21 and has guided the program through its inaugural season.

 Reynolds helped bring collegiate wrestling back to southwest Missouri for the first time in 23 years when Drury launched their program in 2016-17.
 In 2019, he guided the Panthers first-ever NCAA-II national qualifier as Blake Clevenger, competing at 157 pounds, advanced past the SuperRegional and went 2-2 at the national championship.
 Clevenger finished third at the SuperRegional and finished the year 26-4.
 The Panthers were also nationally ranked for the first time in program history in 2019 and peaked at number 10 in the NCAA-II coaches' poll.
 Drury also earned a Team Scholar Award and had six from their roster named Scholar All-Americans by the National Wrestling Coaches Association.

 His first team went 3-6 in duals and freshman Jared Rennick finished sixth in the 197-pound class at the NCAA-II Super Regional.
 Reynolds' second season saw the Panthers finish 4-10 and end the year winning three straight duals.

 Reynolds was previously the head assistant coach at Maryville University in St. Louis under the direction of head coach Mike Denney.
 Denney and Reynolds started the Maryville program together during the 2011-2012 academic year, and during the next four seasons, the two coached thirteen NCAA Division II All-Americans and one NCAA Division II National Champion.
 Coach Reynolds also helped the Saints gain back-to-back 3rd place national finishes, and during the 2014-15 season, the Saints won the NWCA Division II National Duals Team Championship as well as the Midwest Classic Team Championship.